Trusted WordPress tutorials, when you need them most.

 The first option, directory structure, is more SEO-friendly and recommended for most websites.

-You can also opt for subdomains or separate domains but Google may consider those as separate websites.
+You can also opt for subdomains or separate domains, but Google may consider those separate websites.
 If this is your intended purpose, then you can choose this option.

-After choosing the URL format, click on the Continue button.
+After choosing the URL format, let’s click the ‘Continue’ button.

 Add site key

-On the next screen, you’ll be asked to choose how you would like to manage translations on your website.
+On the next screen, you’ll choose how you would like to manage translations on your website.

 You can choose to translate everything on your website or translate some content.
 We recommend using ‘Some content’ as this gives you more control over translations.